 To generate and maintain in participants the skills and motivation necessary to succeed in a program of post-secondary education that leads to a career in the fields of math and science.

-The program focuses on helping students develop both competence and character—building academic strength in math and science, while also encouraging personal growth as students, future adults, and professionals.
+The program is designed to help students grow in both competence and character—strengthening their academic skills in math and science while also supporting their development as students, future professionals, and individuals.
 Support may include tutoring, motivational discussions, and access to valuable academic and college resources.

 Additionally, students receive ACT preparation courses and materials to help them succeed on standardized tests and strengthen their college readiness.

 The Summer Residential Program is a six-week, on-campus experience at Northwest Missouri State University that immerses students in academics, college readiness, and STEM exploration.
-Participants live in a university residence hall and attend classes tailored to their academic needs and STEM interests, while also engaging in workshops, cultural activities, and hands-on learning opportunities.
+Participants live in a university residence hall and take classes aligned with their academic needs and STEM interests, while also engaging in workshops, cultural activities, and hands-on learning opportunities.

 A highlight of the program is the enrichment trip, where students help select a destination that enhances their learning and broadens their exposure to new environments.
-This trip gives students the chance to experience life and learning outside their communities, deepening their understanding of the world and expanding their academic and personal growth.
+This trip allows students to explore life beyond their communities, broadening their worldview and supporting both academic and personal growth.

 Counseling